About squints or strabismus

 Children with a squint have eyes that seem to look in different directions.
-This is because the muscles in each eye not working together in a balanced way.
+This is because the muscles in each eye don’t work together in a balanced way.

-A squint is also known as strabismus, and you might hear people call it a ‘lazy eye’ or a ‘turned eye’.
+A squint is also known as strabismus or ‘turned eye’.

-When to see a doctor about a squint
+Does your child need to see a doctor about a squint?

 Treatment for a squint

-All treatment aims to give good vision in each eye, as well as straightening the eyes.
+Squint treatment aims to give good vision in both eyes, as well as straightening the eyes.
 Early treatment leads to better outcomes.